 - If the engine is turned off, the auto-open feature will be disabled and the button will have to be held for the duration.
-Reminder: you’ll have about 40 seconds to close your windows after shutting down your vehicle, before the switches are disabled – as long as neither door has been opened.
+Reminder: you’ll have about 40 seconds to operate your windows after shutting down your vehicle, before the switches are disabled – as long as neither door has been opened.

 - Anytime the battery is disconnected for maintenance, the windows will need to initialized afterwards, unless you use the keep-alive feature by attaching a trickle charger to the ODBII port.

 - To fully open the window automatically, press the switch completely down (to stop the window partway, pull or press the switch in the opposite direction and then release it).